bokkypoobah/ConnextProjectContracts/test/TESTSPEC.md

 Notes:
 - We only do the proof of inclusion if `threadRoot != bytes32(0x0)`.
 Why?
     - Under what conditions is the root 0x0?
+        - Can be 0x0 when we're updating thread and dont need to check root
-        - It should _only_ be 0x0 if there are no threads open
+        - Also can be 0x0 if there are no threads open
         - If there are no threads open, thread disputes should _not_ be called.
 Thread disputes are the only way to get to _verifyThread
     - What happens if we call a thread dispute fn with no threads open?
         - Should fail because the channel status will not be ThreadDispute.